Carly Simon: 1970–1971: Going solo and mainstream success

 Simon was signed by Jac Holzman to Elektra Records in 1970.
 She released her self-titled debut album on February 9, 1971, and it peaked at No. 30 on the Billboard 200.
 The album contained her breakthrough hit "That's the Way I've Always Heard It Should Be", which peaked at No. 10 on the Billboard Pop singles (Hot 100) chart, and earned Simon a nomination for Best Female Pop Vocal Performance at the 14th Annual Grammy Awards, where she also won Best New Artist.
 In his review of the album for Rolling Stone, Timothy Crouse stated "Carly's voice perfectly matches her material" and her "...superbly controlled voice is complemented by deft arrangements."

 Her second album, Anticipation, followed November 1971.
-Like its predecessor, the album peaked at No. 30, and earned Simon a nomination for Best Female Pop Vocal Performance at the 15th Annual Grammy Awards.
-Writing in Rolling Stone, Stephen Davis gave a glowing review of the album, calling the title track "a spirited examination of the tensions involved in a burgeoning romantic situation in which nobody has any idea of what's going on or what's going to happen."
+Like its predecessor, the album peaked at No. 30 on the Billboard 200, and earned Simon a nomination for Best Female Pop Vocal Performance at the 15th Annual Grammy Awards.
+Writing for Rolling Stone, Stephen Davis gave a glowing review of the album, calling the title track "a spirited examination of the tensions involved in a burgeoning romantic situation in which nobody has any idea of what's going on or what's going to happen."
 He also singled out "Our First Day Together" as "a quiet song, lovely and quite enigmatic, with a trace of the minor chord influence of Joni Mitchell," as well as "I've Got To Have You", which he described as "an absolute clincher."
+On her experience of recording the album, Simon later said: "It was one of the best memories I shall ever have of recording.
+I had a band.
+The entire album was just that band (Andy Newmark, Jimmy Ryan, Paul Glanz) and myself.
+Cat Stevens did some vocals and there were strings on a few songs, but on the whole, it was sparse, and I loved it."

 The album's lead single, also titled "Anticipation", became a significant hit, reaching No. 3 at Easy Listening radio and No. 13 on Billboard's Pop singles chart.
 It subsequently became notable in popular culture for its use in a variety of commercials to market the ketchup of the H. J. Heinz Company.
 The single was written in 15 minutes while Simon waited for Cat Stevens to pick her up for a date.
 The pair had become romantically involved shortly after Simon had opened for Stevens at L.A.'s Troubadour around the time her debut album was released.
 The next single release, "Legend in Your Own Time", made a more modest impact on the Pop singles chart, peaking at No. 50.
 It was very successful on the Easy Listening chart, nearly cracking the top 10 at No. 11.
 The closing song, "I've Got to Have You" (written by Kris Kristofferson), was released as a single in Australia and reached the Top 10 on the Kent Music Report in 1972.